webscreens/screen-enumeration/EXPLAINER.md

   * May be useful for adapting content presentation for some display technology.
 * **`Screen.hidden`**: True if the display is not visible (e.g. closed laptop).
   * May be useful for recognizing when displays may be active but not visible.

+Existing properties that might need specification changes or to be supplanted:
+* **`Screen.colorDepth` and `Screen.pixelDepth`**: The
+  [spec](https://www.w3.org/TR/cssom-view-1/#screen) says these attributes "must return 24" and "Note: The colorDepth and pixelDepth attributes are useless but are included for compatibility."
+  * May be useful for selecting the optimal display of creative/medical content.
+  * Consider giving the physical display's pixel/color depth in one or both of these attributes, or in one or more new attribute (e.g. depth, bitsPerPixel, depthPerComponent, isMonochrome, etc.).

 ## Alternative proposals